Includes elm bark beetle (Scolytus scolytus), shothole borer (Scolytus rugulosus), Ips spp., Dendroctonus spp.

 Pest monitoring Examine branches in late spring for holes that are 0.08 inch in diameter, oozing sap, and sawdust.
-In stone fruits, these holes often are sealed with gummy ooze accompanied by a sawdust-like frass created by the larvae.
-Beetles are particularly attracted to unhealthy trees and tissue.
+In stone fruits, these holes are sealed with gummy ooze accompanied by a sawdust-like frass created by the larvae.
+Beetles are attracted to unhealthy trees and damaged tissues.
 Check for a small hole at the node or base of a bud or bud scar on sickly branches.
-Bark beetles can be monitored by hanging pheromone traps.
-However there is potential to draw adult bark beetles into an area with the traps, so they should not be placed on potential hosts.
+Monitor bark beetles by hanging pheromone traps.
+There is potential to attract adult bark beetles into an area so do not place these traps on potential hosts.

 The best management strategy is to keep trees healthy with proper pruning, adequate water, and fertilizer.
-Healthy trees repel the beetles by plugging bore holes or washing out invading beetles with sap and resins.
+Healthy trees can fight off the beetles by plugging entry holes or washing out invading beetles with sap and resins.
 Remove and destroy any infested wood on the tree and do not pile infested green wood, especially cherry wood, in your home landscape.
 Once the bark dries and sloughs off, cut wood is no longer a host for the beetles.
 Whitewash trunks of young trees to prevent sunburn to smooth bark and thus reduce potential attack by shothole borer and other bark beetles.
 Sticky adhesive products applied to the trunk may be effective.

 There are a number or parasitoid wasps, predatory beetles and other insects that prey on bark beetles.
 Birds, especially woodpeckers, will scavenge up and down the bark surface to feed on emerging beetles.

 For more information

 Punches, J. 2012.
 Cedar and Redwood Bark Beetles of Southwest Oregon.
 Oregon State University Extension Service (https://ufei.calpoly.edu/ForesTree/files/collected/cedarbeetle.pdf)